RobinsAviary/Estroengine-Odin/README.md

 # Estroengine
 An experimental port of [Estroengine](https://github.com/RobinsAviary/Estroengine), an easy-to-use node-based game engine, to [Odin](https://odin-lang.org/).

+## Project Template
+If you want to get up-and-running with Estroengine quickly, all you need to do is [install Odin](https://odin-lang.org/docs/install/) and download [this repo](https://github.com/RobinsAviary/Estroengine-Template-Odin).
+The rest of the details for how to use it are over there.

+Otherwise, see below for the instructions to build this engine with your project.

+## Docs

+Estroengine is almost entirely documented.

+Odin includes a built-in tool to generate this documentation.
+There is a ``docs.bat`` file for easily exporting everything to a ``docs.txt`` file.
+You can also access this by using ``odin docs`` in the command line with a folder (or ``.`` for the current directory).

+You can also view this documentation while writing code by using [OLS](https://github.com/DanielGavin/ols).
+If you're adding the library as a collection (``estro:engine`` as opposed to ``engine``) you'll need to add it to the ``ols.json`` file for your project (see [here](https://github.com/DanielGavin/ols?tab=readme-ov-file#configuration)).
+Otherwise it will link automatically.

 ## Building
 All you really need to do to get the engine connected to your project is to include it via ``import "engine"``.